Ayush2049/IMAGE-CLASSIFICATION-top-5-predictions-/README.md

 # 🧠 Image Classification — Concept & Working

-This project predicts the **top 5 most likely classes** for a given image using a deep learning model.
+The model predicts the **top 5 most likely classes** for a given image using a deep learning model.
 Here’s a breakdown of the concept, working, and the flow:

 ---